No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Experiments

-As shown in Figure \ref{fig:res}, \textbf{A} demonstrates ICE-INTERN's outstanding performance across various specific tasks, particularly excelling in tasks involving DLC, DLE, and DTT data types, showcasing strong Chinese language capabilities.
-However, in \textbf{D}-\textbf{E}, it slightly lags behind ChatGPT-4 in English and DOF tasks.
-It is particularly evident in \textbf{F}.
-In \textbf{G}, ICE-INTERN excels in 10 Chinese-English bilingual NLP tasks , except in English reasoning and DOF tasks. \textbf{H} further confirms ICE-INTERN 's overall superiority in handling tasks in both English and Chinese, particularly excelling in Chinese.
+Table \ref{tab:ben} highlights significant language discrepancies in how current LLMs, such as well-known ChatGPT, tackle Chinese-English bilingual financial NLP tasks.
+The findings suggest that these LLMs, including the Chinese-focused Qwen-7B, excel predominantly in English but exhibit slight weaknesses in Chinese.
+Our proposed ICE-INTERN and its variations distinctly prioritize Chinese proficiency over English, both in individual tasks and across overall average metrics.
+This indicates that addressing language disparities in LLMs requires dedicated efforts to construct and optimize high-quality instructions with multilingual characteristics.
+Further referencing Figure \ref{fig:res}, \textbf{A}-\textbf{C} indicates that ICEfull-7B excels in specific tasks involving DLC, DLE, and DTT data types, showcasing strong Chinese language capabilities.
+However, in \textbf{D}-\textbf{E}, it slightly lags behind GPT-4 in the FinER, FinQA, FinTS, FinCC tasks, with the performance gap being particularly pronounced in \textbf{F}.
+In \textbf{G}, ICEfull-7B excels in 10 Chinese-English bilingual NLP tasks, except for English extraction (EN-EXT), reasoning (EN-REA) and data-out-of-training (EN-DOF) tasks. \textbf{H} further confirms ICEfull-7B's overall superiority in handling tasks in both English and Chinese, with particular excellence in Chinese.